Prize Competitions

 Phase 2

-Phase 2 of the Artificial Kidney Prize aims to accelerate the development of an artificial kidney from the regenerative medicine, cellular engineering, tissue engineering, systems biology, and synthetic biology communities.
+Phase 2 of the Artificial Kidney Prize aimed to accelerate the development of an artificial kidney from the regenerative medicine, cellular engineering, tissue engineering, systems biology, and synthetic biology communities.

 Innovative Solutions, Two Tracks